 What is a course Witness and what will they do?

-Students undertaking training towards the NEBDN’s National Diploma in Dental Nursing qualification are required to complete a work based assessment portfolio called the Record of Experience (RoE)
+Students undertaking training towards the NEBDN’s National Diploma in Dental Nursing qualification are required to complete a work based assessment portfolio called the Electronic Record of Experience (eRoE)

 The Witness must provide constructive feedback and ‘sign-off’ the document provided by the student.
 A seven day sign-off period for completion of Witness statements and signatures must be followed.

 It is important to know that student’s success in the course does not impact their Witnesses’ GDC registration in any way, for example there are no negative consequences for the Witness in the unlikely even of a student failing their course or the NEBDN exam.

 • Have a working knowledge of the qualification the Student is studying

 • Be occupationally competent in the area of expertise – this should be credible and clearly demonstrable through continued learning and development